 Tile Selecting Tips

-- Porcelain for it strength and durability.
+- Porcelain for its strength and durability.
 No ceramic on a floor.
-It’s ok for walls.
+It’s ok for the walls.

 - 12×24 tiles are used very often in our designs.
-Most people want the staggered joints, aka brick jointed or subway stacked.
-If this is your desired look, please be sure to consult with your salesperson that the tile you purchase is straight…I’m seeing much of the porcelain in particular with an arch to them.
+If staggered joints, aka brick jointed or subway stacked, is your desired look, please be sure to consult with your salesperson that the tile you purchase is straight…I’m seeing much of the porcelain in particular with an arch to them.
 This causes uneven tiles, the ends are low and the middles are high.

 For a modern look, we can cap the top edge with a metal finish offered in Satin Nickel, Oiled Bronze.
 Black, Chrome, etc.